 I do a lot of travel research for my blog and writing and I’m constantly finding new amazing places that I want to visit, but sometimes the reasons I end up travelling to a particular place are surprisingly mundane – here’s a story about how a short trip to Seoul ended up with me spending 2 nights and looking for things to do in Gwangju of all places.

-I like South Korea, and while I have been there multiple times (including my first ever solo trip), most of my time was spent in its capital city Seoul.
-When I headed back to Korea on my career break, I was eager to see more of the country, and with 3 days to spare, my Gangnam hostel owner Big John recommended his home town Gwangju 광주시 in the South Jeolla province.
+I’ve visited South Korea multiple times (including my first ever solo trip) but most of my time was spent in the capital city Seoul.
+When I headed back to Korea on my career break this time around, I was eager to see more of the country.
+With 3 days to spare, my Gangnam hostel owner Big John recommended his home town Gwangju 광주시 in the South Jeolla province.
 And that is how I ended up on a 3 hour bus ride heading south to Gwangju in the middle of winter with nothing but some internet research to guide me on what to do.

 It really is as simple as that – I had 3 days to spare and wanted to see someplace other than Seoul.

-I was lucky to have a very local experience in Gwangju, thanks to the great people I met at the wonderful hostel Pedro’s House that I stayed in.
+I was lucky to have a very local experience in Gwangju, thanks to the great people I met at the wonderful hostel that I stayed in called Pedro’s House.
 I got to hang out with locals at their Christmas parties, and the Gwangju folk also taught us a little about why they are proud to live in what’s known as the nation’s most democratic province – the lovely A even took us to my first ever protest rally!

 I did manage to squeeze in a little sightseeing as well – while I missed out on Gwangju Biennale, I managed to check out some of the arts and culture, and even made a daytrip to nearby Damyang – a much less well known bamboo forest compared to Japan’s Arashiyama but no less beautiful.